jooryyy/Mini-compiler/README.md

 # Mini Compiler (Python)

-A small compiler built in Python from scratch — no parser-generator libraries, no external dependencies.
+A small compiler built in Python from scratch - no parser generator libraries, no external dependencies.
 It implements a full front-end pipeline: lexical analysis, recursive-descent parsing, symbol table management, and code emission to a stack-based intermediate language.

 ## Overview